⚡ Quick Verdict:

 Sendible wins on: Agency pricing, client management, support quality

-Hootsuite wins on: Third-party integrations, content library, scale
+Hootsuite wins on: Third party apps, content library, scale

 Zoho Social wins on: Zoho CRM integration, pricing, Zoho users